BE/CS/CNS/Bi 191ab: Biomolecular Computation

 the DACCAD design simulator.]

-- Nucleic acid circuits -- 3 lectures (tools: DSD and NUPACK)
+- Nucleic acid circuits -- 3 lectures (tools: Visual DSD and NUPACK)

-- Passive self-assembly -- 4 lectures (tools: xgrow and ISU TAS)
+- Passive self-assembly -- 4 lectures (tools: Tile Asssembly Simulator in Mathematica)

-- Active self-assembly and molecular robots -- 0 lectures (tools: TBA)
+- Active self-assembly and molecular robots -- 0 lecture (tools: TBA)

-- (not covered in 2014): Experimental molecular robots and the theoretical NUBOT model
+- (not covered in 2018): Experimental molecular robots and the theoretical NUBOT model. fast algorithmic developmental growth.

 [optional refs TBA]

-The expectation is that homework will be handed out in class every other Tuesday, and due by
+The expectation is that homework will be handed out in class every Thursday, and due by

 thereafter.
-I expect to assign five homework sets.
+I expect to assign 10 homework sets.

 Grading Policy for 191a:

-There will be roughly one problem per class lecture, with homework sets due roughly every other week.
+There will be roughly one problem per week, with homework sets due every week.

 Homeworks: Homeworks will be graded on a 0-10 scale for each problem.

-penalized by 10%, i.e. the score will be multiplied by 0.9 after
+penalized by 10% per day, e.g. if turned in 24 hours late, the score will be multiplied by 0.9 after

 The homework sets are hard, but ample time is given.
 Start as soon as they are handed out.